 Meanwhile, Vincent has just found out that he has a brain tumor.
 With another dead end in sight, he slits his wrist while sitting in his townhouse bathtub.
 Vincent waits for his life to come to an end, and an irrational impulse begins to turn into a plan.
 He quickly bandages the bleeding and imagines one final road trip.
 Vincent invites his best friend Curtis to join him, buys different kinds of drugs to enjoy along the way, and grows excited about visiting specific national parks across the United States.
 With this much disarray in his life, Vincent knows there is only one path left for him.

-Coincidentally, Anna is Vincent’s target on his road trip because her dad was the doctor that mailed him his brain scan results on Valentine’s Day 2007.
-Vince methodically conducts his road trip research and sets off in hopes of taking out his pain on the doctor’s precious daughter.
+Coincidentally, Anna and Vincent cross paths on his road trip because of a letter he receives in the mail on Valentine’s Day 2007.
 Anna currently lives a fast-paced life of drugs and partying and shows off her exotic body at high-end strip clubs around the United States.
 Little does anyone know, Vince has planned to attend one of her performances at the end of his road trip.
 He does this for a reason.

 Elvis and Vince’s rift in time opened on Valentine’s Day 2007 and was going to close as soon as all the loopholes had been exploited.
 One person’s life had to end so another person’s life could begin.
 Death had connected them in more ways than one.
 Love had left the both of them.
 Destiny was being fulfilled.
 Elvis and Vince’s parallel define A Story About Her.